mohamedismail-s/mohamedismail-s/README.md

 A M.Sc Computer Science Graduate, from **Sadakathullah Appa College**.
 I am a full-stack developer,
 ## I am currently doing a research on
+* AUTISM PREDICTION USING MACHINE LEARNING: A COMPARATIVE ANALYSIS OF CLASSIFICATION ALGORITHMS

 ## 👀 I’m interested in
 * Learning about networking,git basics and version control.